WICG/transfer-size/README.md

   <iframe id="foo" ontransferexceeded="onBigFrame(event)" transfersize="video:10240" src="...">
 ```

+To see a list of resource types that can be limited, see the Fetch spec's [request-destination](https://fetch.spec.whatwg.org/#concept-request-destination) section.

 Transfer Size Policy can also be configured via response headers.
 This is especially useful if third-party script creates the frame such that you can't add the attribute to the frame yourself.
 In this example, the default threshold for a frame is 100KB, the site's origin is unrestricted, and \*.example.com is limited to 500KB and 50KB of style:

 ```http